Clinical Research Directory

 This study aims to develop a therapy for restoring the gut microbiome in infants born via CS.
 The Study will conduct a randomized, placebo-controlled feasibility trial to assess the ability of microbiome restoration by FMT and FVT in infants born by cesarean section.

-Official title: "Restoration of the Gut Microbiome After Cesarean Section (RestoreGut)" - a Double-blinded Randomized Controlled Feasibility Trial
+Official title: "Restoration of the Gut Microbiome After Cesarean Section (RestoreGut)" - A Double-blinded Randomized Placebo-controlled Trial

 Key Details